3rl-io/spidgets-3dof/README.md

 # spidgets-3dof

-Example app and hardware drivers for AR in a web browser with 3 degrees of freedom and/or SBS depth.
-Build next-gen HUDs using 3RL's HTML library
+Example app and hardware integrations for AR in a web browser with 3 degrees of freedom

 <a href="https://3rl.io/compat/" target="_blank">Live Demo</a>